 C.J.
-Cheevers from the New York Times has been a go-to 24/7 resource for the SFTT news project; CJ also recently published the definitive history of the Avtomat Kalashnikov this past year in “The Gun.”
-Available now on his NYT blog is a new entry that he will update periodically that the SFTT news team directs your attention to.
+Cheevers from the New York Times has been a go-to 24/7 resource for the SFTT news project; CJ also recently published the definitive history of the Avtomat Kalashnikov this past year in “The Gun.” his NYT blog is a new entry that he will update periodically that the SFTT news team directs your attention to.

 The first video blog provides an upfront and personal look at an aero-medevac of a wounded Marine in Marja.